LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 The **“isDefault”** field determines whether a workdays object is the default for the entire account.
 Only one object can be set as the default for each account.

+{: .notice}
-{: .notice} if you create a new workdays object with an isDefault key set to true when there's already a special occasions object set as default for the account, LivePerson validation will set the new object created as the default.
+**PLease note:** If you create a new workdays object with an isDefault key set to true when there's already a special occasions object set as default for the account, LivePerson validation will set the new object created as the default.
 Refer to [Update workdays.](https://developers.liveperson.com/account-configuration-workdays-create.html)

 ### Assigning workdays/special occasions per skill